riastradh/daence/js/README.md

 of Salsa20-Daence, for either in-browser or node.js use, based on [TweetNaCl.js](https://github.com/dchest/tweetnacl-js).

-- **WARNING: Daence is a work in progress.
-The definition and API may change.
-There may be bugs or mistakes in the security analysis.**
+- **WARNING: Daence is new and this software has only been lightly tested.**

 To try it out, run `npm install` and then: